jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/deform.css";
 ```

-*Deform CSS to code CSS for all elements easier.* Includes normalizing of all buttons and inputs across modern browsers for consistently styling buttons and inputs while still keeping focus styles for accessibility.
+*Deform CSS to code CSS for all elements easier.* Includes rules for buttons and inputs for more consistent styling across modern browsers, while still keeping focus styles for accessibility.

 <Details>
 <em slot="summary">Tips</em>